Terms and Conditions

 Less than 30 days no refunds will be made.

-If an event was to cancel or postone due to Covid-19 or any other pandemic related issue, your accommodation would be rolled over automatically to next year's event, alternatively if you could not make those dates or require a refund, we would honour a 90% refund of your tent booking.
+If an event was to cancel or postpone due to Covid-19 or any other pandemic related issue, your accommodation would be rolled over automatically to next year's event, alternatively if you could not make those dates or require a refund, we would honour a 100% refund of your tent booking minus transaction fees.

 We may cancel for reasons outside our control, including weather, problems with sites, cancellation of events and force majeure.
 In this case all bookings are non-refundable.